seananderson/metafolio/inst/ms/ms.md

 <!--The importance of conserving response diversity is a key assumption of-->
 <!--conservation ecology, but has rarely been tested quantitatively (but see REF).-->

-Untangling the mechanisms that underpin the stability of ecological systems is a critical focus of ecology [e.g. @ives2007; @loreau2013;
+Untangling the mechanisms that underpin the stability of ecological systems is a critical focus of ecology [e.g. @ives2007; @loreau2013; @demazancourt2013].
+Decades of research has focused on the role of species richness and functional diversity in driving community stability; however, recent research has highlighted that the drivers of ecological stability are more complex and multidimensional than previously thought [e.g. @balvanera2006; @ives2007;
 @demazancourt2013].
-Decades of research has focused on the role of species richness and functional diversity in driving community stability; however, recent research has highlighted that the drivers of ecological stability are more complex and multidimensional than previously thought [e.g.
-@balvanera2006; @ives2007; @demazancourt2013].
-Two key drivers of stability
-that have been comparatively understudied are response diversity [@mori2013]
---- different responses to the environment by functionally similar species [@elmqvist2003] --- and the role of metapopulations [@akcakaya2007].
+Two key drivers of stability that have been comparatively understudied are response diversity [@mori2013] --- different responses to the environment by functionally similar species or populations [@elmqvist2003] --- and the role of metapopulations [@akcakaya2007].
 Here, we examine the role of response diversity conservation in stabilizing metapopulations given projected changes in climate.
-With unprecedented loss of biodiversity and levels of anthropogenic environmental change no occurring, it is more critical than ever to consider conservation approaches that maintain system stability in the face of environmental uncertainty [@ando2012].
+With unprecedented loss of biodiversity and levels of anthropogenic environmental change, it is more critical than ever to consider conservation approaches that maintain system stability in the face of environmental uncertainty [@ando2012].

 Typically, conservation actions to maintain system stability and thereby reduce risk are driven by an *ad hoc* combination of scientific information,